-The Company has non-redeemable guaranteed investment certificates maturing between July 2023 and January 2024 at annual interest rates between 1.22% and 4.89%.
-The Company also has redeemable guaranteed investment certificates that are redeemable after 30 days of issuance at annual interest rates between 4.25% and 4.41%.
-All term deposits are held with two large chartered Canadian banks.
-One redeemable term deposit is denominated in Canadian dollars with a US dollar value of \$3,328,854, and the remaining redeemable and non-redeemable term deposits of \$27,864,500 are denominated in US dollars.
-The carrying value of all term deposits includes accrued interest and are recorded at amortized cost using the effective interest method.
+The Company has non-redeemable guaranteed investment certificates maturing between January 2024 and September 2024 at annual interest rates between 1.47% and 6.34%.
+The Company also has a redeemable guaranteed investment certificate that is redeemable after 30 days of issuance at an annual interest rate of 5.22%.
+All term deposits are held with two large chartered Canadian banks and are denominated in US dollars.
+The carrying value of all term deposits includes accrued interest and is recorded at amortized cost using the effective interest method.